 Definition of plagiarism

-Plagiarism is the act of stealing work produced by some else.
-This includes text, images, video, ideas, theories or even the structure of something.
+Plagiarism is the act of stealing work produced by someone else.
+This includes text, images, video, ideas, theories, or even the structure of something.
 Typically it is where someone copies text verbatim from a source.
 They pass it off as their own without crediting either the source or the author.
 Plagiarism is regarded as a fraud and therefore a criminal offense.

 Implications of plagiarism